casper-network/ceps/text/0095-nft-standard.md

     /// Approves another account or contract to transfer a specific NFT.
     ///
-    /// @param to - The account that will be granted approval.
+    /// @param spender - The account that will be granted approval.
     /// @param token_id - The NFT ID.
     fn approve(&mut self, spender: Key, token_id: U256);